Ashraf Barhom

-Ashraf Barhom (أشرف برهوم, אשרף ברהום; born January 8, 1979) is an Arab-Israeli actor.
+Ashraf Barhom (أشرف برهوم, אשרף ברהום; born January 8, 1979) is an Israeli actor.

 He was born in Tarshiha, in Galilee.
 He has starred in The Kingdom, Paradise Now, By Any Means and The Syrian Bride.

 Early life

 Barhom grew up in an Arab Christian family in Israel, in the Galilee region, in a small village called Tarshiha.
 He attended the University of Haifa, where he graduated with a B.A. in Theatre and Arts.
 He has three sisters.
 Of his ethnic heritage, Barhom has said:

 When we attach ourselves to national identities, then we enter into a cycle of conflict.
 I didn't choose where I was born or who to be or what people would call me.
 I'm a hybrid, from a cultural perspective, but I don't think in these terms.
 I'm more simple than that.
 I'm a mammal who will live 70 years more or less, who believes in God and likes his life.